-Sean teaches at Spirit Rock Meditation Center, East Bay Meditation Center, and Namaste Yoga.
+Sean teaches at Spirit Rock Meditation Center, East Bay Meditation Center in downtown Oakland, and Namaste Yoga and Wellness in Berkeley.
 Sean received his PhD in Performance Studies from UC Davis in 2016, writing on states of consciousness in Buddhist meditation and experimental dance.
-He lives in Oakland with his family and beloved community.
+He lives in North Oakland with his family and beloved community.

 Study of the root traditions of Buddhism, Hinduism, and Yoga can be deeply fulfilling and inspiring for Western practitioners.
 It has been one of the most profound ways I have taken refuge, and consider study to be one of the most respectful and transformative ways to engage with a foreign tradition.
 So often in Western Buddhism and Yoga practice, students focus only on the meditation or yogic cultivation practices, leaving behind the devotion, ritual, and study that often is so central to practice in the Asian source cultures.